-Without entitlements, business rules won't do anything.
+Without entitlements, business rules don't do anything.
 During the enforcement process, entitlements are what business rules give or take away from an end user, based on the specified rule conditions.
-These can be target system accounts, target system account access, target system group memberships, and so on.

 Adds the user account to a selected group in the target system.
 Most target systems have a separate entitlement per available group.
-Note that a group is not necessarily a HelloID group—unless HelloID is being used as the target system.
+A group is not necessarily a HelloID group—unless HelloID is being used as the target system.

 Add or modify an entitlement